ElisabethCheston/KidsCooking/README.md

 When you’re a logged in user you will see a button in the top navbar called “Categories”.
 When clicked a dropdown list shows of all category options shows.
 Once I select one of them a list with all of those recipes should show in the main window.

 #### Create Recipe Posts
 As a registered user you should see a button called “Create Recipes” in your profile.
 Once clicked it should clear how to fill in the fields.
-Once submitted you should reseve a message that the post won’t be available to public until it’s been reviewed by admin.

 #### Edit Recipe Post
 By clicking on the "Edit" button on your recipe you should be able to open up the edit form and save the changes.
-Again, once submitted you should reseve a message that the post won’t be available to public until it’s been reviewed by admin.

 #### Delete Post
 If you want to delete a post, it should be easily done by clicking on “Delete Recipe” button on the page of your recipe.
 You will get a confirmation message that the post has been deleted.